 5. Visit Vernon on the way to Giverny

 On your way to Giverny, you’ll pass the town of Vernon.
-Why not stop here for a couple of hours to explore one of Monet’s favourite places.
+If you have time, stop here for a couple of hours to explore one of Monet’s favourite places in the area.

 The small town is home to many beautiful sites, including the restored medieval Old Mill that sits above the water of the river Seine – the original building suffered damage during WWII.
 Now revived by the people of Vernon, the mill was an object of interest among many painters, including Monet.
 He named his painting “Houses on the Old Bridge at Vernon” after completing it in 1883.